logseq/logseq/README.md

 We have [a dedicated overview page](https://github.com/logseq/logseq/blob/master/CODEBASE_OVERVIEW.md) for Logseq's codebase overview and [a development practices page](docs/dev-practices.md).

 ## Set up development environment

-* For setting up web app / desktop app development environment on macOS / Linux, please refer to [Develop Logseq](docs/develop-logseq.md).
+- For setting up web app / desktop app development environment on macOS / Linux, please refer to [Develop Logseq](docs/develop-logseq.md).

-* For Windows users, please refer to [Develop Logseq on Windows](docs/develop-logseq-on-windows.md) in addition.
+- For Windows users, please refer to [Develop Logseq on Windows](docs/develop-logseq-on-windows.md) in addition.

 There are more guides in [docs/](docs/), e.g. the [Guide for contributing to translations](docs/contributing-to-translations.md) and the [Docker web app guide](docs/docker-web-app-guide.md)

 ## How to contribute with a PR

 If you would like to contribute by solving an open issue, please fork this repository and then create a branch for the fix.

 Once you push your code to your fork, you'll be able to open a PR into Logseq repository.
 For more info you can follow this guide from [GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

-And here a list of some [good first issues](https://github.com/logseq/logseq/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)!
+And here is a list of some [good first issues](https://github.com/logseq/logseq/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)!

 ## Thanks